 - In a medium bowl sift together the gluten-free flour, baking soda, kosher salt, and cinnamon.
 Set aside.

-- In a separate bowl combine the mashed bananas, both sugars, peanut butter, neutral oil, non-dairy milk, and vanilla.
+- In a separate bowl combine the mashed bananas, both sugars, peanut butter, neutral oil, non-dairy milk, vinegar and vanilla.
 Using a whisk, combine until smooth

 - Add the dry ingredients to the wet ingredients.
 Using a flexible spatula mix until flour is fully incorporated.